-Use your quad exercise book (or Copymaster One).
+Use your quad exercise book (or Copymaster 1).
 Draw six parallelograms that each have an area of 48cm2.

 - Let your students experiment to find suitable parallelograms.

-Do they begin with a rectangle they know has area of 48cm2?
+Do they begin with a rectangle they know has an area of 48cm2?

 - Share students’ answers as a class.
 Try to bring out the following points: